Power On Series: Website Refresh and Email List Building Ideas

 To support your upcoming advertising strategies, this is also a good time to work on your website and prepare to build your email list.
 Sprucing up property pictures, making sure amenities are up to date and updating any property or site descriptions.
 Are you promoting nearby recreational activities or landmarks?
 Now is a good time to get those on the site.
 When travelers are ready to get back on the road, you can assure your site is ready to capture their attention.

-Here are the strategies we’re working on with our clients right now.
+Here are the strategies we’re working on with our customers right now.

 General Website Maintenance and Enhancements

 - Imagery: Now is the time to be showing open spaces, privacy and peaceful surroundings.
-We’re recommending clients remove pictures of crowded pool/beach scenes or images of large groups.
+We’re recommending customers remove pictures of crowded pool/beach scenes or images of large groups.

 - Property Photography: With less people at your properties or rentals right now, use the opportunity to get updated photography of the inside of your homes, resorts, lodges, etc. as well as the outdoors and surrounding areas.